drewish/multivac/_posts/2014-06-24-fcpx-to-1se-via-iphoto.md

 - Drop the "Apple Devices HD (Best Quality)" settings onto the batch.
 - I'd suggest setting the Location to a new folder.

-Worth pointing out that you can convert multiple clips at the same time this way.
+*Worth pointing out that you can convert multiple clips at the same time this way.*

 ### In Terminal

+*Since I had dozens of files that I needed to fix the dates on I whipped up this bash script.
+If you've only got one or two it might be simpler to just use iPhoto's "Adjust Date and Time..." feature and skip this.*

 Use the following bash script to set the file's modified date to the capture time specified in the file's name.
 It'll loop over all the `m?v` files in the